IESBChatbot/Rasa/README.md

 ```

 ### Responses
-Todas as respostas do bot seguem o seguinte padrão:
+Todas as respostas do bot seguem o padrão:
 ```python
     {
         "message": "Resposta do bot",